 Université Paris Nanterre

-To support the creation of a four-year teaching program in American Art starting in fall 2018, hosted by a consortium of two universities: Université Paris Nanterre and Université Paris Diderot.
+To support the teaching program in American Art starting in fall 2018, hosted by a consortium of two universities: Université Paris Nanterre and Université Paris Diderot.
 The program consists of a combination of two-year postdoctoral teaching and research fellowship supported by TFAA and short-term visiting professor fellowships, funded by the host institutions’ regular programs of fellowships for invited foreign researchers.
 In addition, this grant also supported a one-semester course on the history of American Art within the master’s program in International Art History in fall 2017.